jizhang-cmu/cmu_vla_challenge_unity/README.md

 cd cmu_vla_challenge_unity
 catkin_make
 ```
 Download any of our [Unity environment models](https://drive.google.com/drive/folders/1bmxdT6Oxzt0_0tohye2br7gqTnkMaq20?usp=share_link) and unzip the files to the 'src/vehicle_simulator/mesh/unity' folder.
 The environment model files should look like below.
-Note that upon start of the system, an 'AssetList.csv' file is generated with a list of the items contained in the environment model and the corresponding pose and semantic image rendering color.
+Note that the 'AssetList.csv' file is generated upon start of the system.

 mesh/<br>
 &nbsp;&nbsp;&nbsp;&nbsp;unity/<br>